prakharmrsl/easypcceo.github.io/pages/left-handed-gaming-mouse/left-handed-gaming-mouse.md

 **Listen up:**

-If you want to have the best possible PC gaming experience, it is *imperative* that you choose the right gaming mouse for you.
+If you want to have the best possible PC gaming experience, it is *imperative* that you choose the right gaming mouse.

 A mouse is far more precise and comfortable than a traditional console controller.
 However, finding the right mouse to suit your needs can be difficult.